DiamondBond/emacs/README.md

 To get autocompletion on JS/TS & Python files, you'll need to install the corresponding lsp backend servers first (you'll be automatically prompted to do so the first time you open a relevant file).

-**Post Setup**
+# Post Setup

-Once Emacs launches for the first time we need to setup a few more things:
+Once Emacs launches for the first time we need to setup a few more things for everything to work correctly.

 ## Compile pdf-tools